Results and plotting

 Results

 Every Simulation type has an associated Results object(s), one for each one of the glaciers in the simulation.
-This object, as its name indicates, stores all the results of the simulation, which can be used for data anlysis and plotting.
+This object, as its name indicates, stores all the results of the simulation, which can be used for data analysis and plotting.
 These types are handled by Sleipnir.jl.

 Sleipnir.ResultsType